Khushisgh01/rakshak-backend/README.md

 Note: The requirements include PyTorch (torch), OpenCV headless, and various others.
 The total download size may be several hundred megabytes.
 Ensure you have a stable internet connection.

-Alternatively run the following command if the above command failed for any reason:
+Alternatively run the following command if the above command failed for whatever reason:

     pip install django torch numpy opencv-python-headless requests python-dotenv sympy yt-dlp